PixelStereo/grab2syphon/readme.md

 # grab2syphon 0.1

----
-## Simple app to export media from a fcol files made with VDMX
+## Grab a live camera feed and send it through syphon

 ## Change Log :